markjwbecker/SteadyStateBVAR/README.md

 Now we need to specify the prior variances for the steady state coefficients.
-Let us put a strong prior on inflation, since the Swedish central bank has a $2%$ inflation target.
+Let us put a strong prior on inflation, since the Swedish central bank has a $2$% (annual) CPIF inflation target.
 For the other variables, we can just put unit variances.
 We assume prior independence of the steady states.
-Note that the variances are for the elements in $vec (\Lambda)$.
+Note that the variances are for the elements in
+$vec (\Lambda)$.

 ``` r
 Lambda_pr_vars <- c(0.1, rep(1,5))